 Ms. Marvel is a Marvel Comics superhero originally created as a Distaff Counterpart to Captain Marvel.
 After the original Ms. Marvel, Carol Danvers, changed her code-name, there have been a number of other characters who have taken on the name of Ms. Marvel.
+Not counting Jean Grey, who has gone by the similar moniker Marvel Girl in the past.

 The original Ms. Marvel, Carol Danvers first appeared in Marvel Super-Heroes #13 (March 1968) as an Air Force officer who befriended (and then became a temporary love interest to) Captain Mar-Vell.
 During one of his missions to stop his arch-enemy Yon-Rogg, she is caught in the explosion of a device called a Psyche-Magnetron.
 Years later, it is revealed that this incident merged her DNA with Mar-Vell and gave her superpowers.